Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Results

 \sfig[1\linewidth]{grid.png}{Volumetric plot of the DCF for the $LL$-component evaluated at different reference points $\rv_i, i \in \{X, Y, \ldots\}$.
 For a description of the points see the main text and \Cref{fig:3d-directions}.
 The 3D coordinate system is the one for $\Delta \rv=\rv'-\rv_i$, axes are in units of $\sigma_L$.}{fig:volume-grid}

 We make the following observations: (i) Highly localized density profiles lead to reduced range of the DCF, when compared to the liquid regime.
 While this was already observed in the single-component case, this becomes clearer for the ISS system.
 Here the small species DCF is of very large magnitude (much larger than for liquids) but still has the characteristic range given by $\sigma_i/2 + \sigma_j/2$, i.e.\ $0.3\,\sigma_L$ for the $SS$ component and $0.65\,\sigma_L$ for the $LS$ component.
-The big species on the other hand has a smaller range of about $0.8 < 1.0$ (in units of $\sigma_L$).
+The big species on the other hand has a smaller range (compared to the liquid case or the maximal allowed range according to FMT) of about $0.8 < 1.0$ (in units of $\sigma_L$).

 (ii) All direct correlation functions for the ISS phase differ qualitatively from those we saw in the single-component or SC case.
 There is no characteristic dip and the functions are much more anisotropic, which is expected since the crystal structure is also more complicated.
 An exception to this is the lattice point X. Here the DCF is relatively isotropic, for all components.
 This is due to the fact that X is a high symmetry point and considering the short range of the correlation, rather similar to a pure fcc lattice as seen in the single-component case.